Wealth Tax - A warning to Taxpayers

 WT has several adverse consequences, acknowledged but ignored by the Norwegian political majority.
 I will briefly touch a few of them.

 Political support for WT is gathered on claims that WT targets only the rich.
-There is no common definition of “rich” in the western world, but the presidential campaigns from the US democratic campaigners suggest a WT threshold on USD 32 mill or higher.
+There is no common definition of “rich” in the western world, but the presidential campaigns from the US democratic campaigners suggest a WT threshold of USD 32 mill or higher.
 According to polling by YouGov, 61% of the UK public will support a wealth tax for individuals with assets worth more than £750 000.
-On the other side of the scale, the Norwegian tax system defines “rich” on a net worth of only USD 164 000.
-Hence, 29% of Norway’s full-time wagers pay WT and the number grows steadily by escalating property values.
+On the other side of the scale, the Norwegian tax system defines “rich” as having a net worth of only USD 164 000.
+Hence, 29% of Norway’s full-time wagers pay WT, and the number grows steadily by escalating property values.

 The stark fact, although no exact numbers have been presented, is that a great number of (the few) extremely wealthy Norwegians have fled the country.
 Assisted by sharp lawyers they bring family, jobs, businesses, and assets.
 This is why the most wealthy and productive Norwegian, no 141 on Forbes 2020, is living in London.
-Good for UK, but bad for Norway.
-Furthermore, WT effectively targets small business owners, homeowners, and any other person or family saving for a college fund, retirement or just for a rainy day.
+Good for the UK, but bad for Norway.
+Furthermore, WT effectively targets small business owners, homeowners, and any other person or family saving for a college fund, retirement, or just for a rainy day.
 WT is blind to liquidity and income.
-This creates a tremendous and unsustainable problem to taxpayers with “much assets and little cash”.
-Small business owners are often hit hard, particularly when the business is not generating income or dividend.
-Pensioners owning their own home with no mortgage is also very often in this unfortunate group.
+This creates a tremendous and unsustainable problem for taxpayers with “much assets and little cash”.
+Small business owners are often hit hard, particularly when the business is not generating income or dividends.
+Pensioners owning their own homes with no mortgage are also very often in this unfortunate group.

-Norway enforced a tax ceiling, preventing anyone to pay more tax than 80% of total net income.
-The ceiling was removed in 2009 by a labour coalition government, aiming to increase tax on “the rich”.
+Norway enforced a tax ceiling, preventing anyone from paying more tax than 80% of total net income.
+The ceiling was removed in 2009 by a labor coalition government, aiming to increase taxes on “the rich”.
 Consequently, there is no upper limit on the total tax bill.
 The conservative opposition slept on duty and failed to understand the implications.
 Today, some taxpayers pay more tax than income.
 Hard to believe, but yes it is true.
 For the affected individual or family, this is an unsustainable situation that forces some of the most productive citizens to flee the country.
-Norway has also passed laws attempting to prevent people from leaving the country - The taxman will come after you for 5 years.
-It’s like the tax version of Eagles’ Hotel California; “You can check-in, but you can never leave”.
+Norway has also passed laws attempting to prevent people from leaving the country - The taxman will come after you for five years.
+It’s like the tax version of Eagles’ Hotel California; “You can check in, but you can never leave”.
 Constructive criticism of such a system has been like water on a duck’s back.

 Mrs Thatcher came to power with a strong belief that people were overly dependant on the state.
 Today the Tories have a solid political majority in Britain but appear no longer to advocate conservatism.
 Traditional beliefs seem to have left Tory benches.
-Mr Johnson is a great political campaigner, it remains to see if he also can be a leader.
-Although we have an unprecedented fiscal situation due to COVID and a Chancellor with big holes in his pockets, real conservatives still believe money is best spent by those who earn them.
+Mr Johnson was a great political campaigner but failed to make conservative politics.
+Now, he is replaced by the unelected remoaner Liz Truss who roleplays conservative while increasing deficit spending.

 WT has completely failed to meet its fiscal objectives, nor does it create less inequality or produce more teachers or nurses.
 The political justification is false.
 A Wealth Tax will certainly not make the UK, or any other nation for that matter, the land of Hope and Glory.

-In closing I will share a somewhat humorous, but still, a tragic story about the WT.
+In closing, I will share a somewhat humorous, but still, tragic story about the WT.
 A local small business owner named Jan, situated on the West coast of Norway had just received his quarterly tax bill.
 He paid the income tax but had no cash to pay the WT.
 He disputed the tax valuation of his business, but the taxman was unimpressed.
-Next morning the taxman found 25 tons of chains blocking the entrance to city hall.
-During night Jan had dumped the chains as payment for WT.
-The taxman despaired and called locals for help, but all supported Jan and refused to assist.
+The next morning the taxman found 25 tons of chains blocking the entrance to city hall.
+During the night Jan had dumped the chains as payment for WT.
+The only assets in his business were chains, The taxman despaired and called locals for help, but all supported Jan and refused to assist.
 After this, Jan became the epitome of WT failures, but without any attention or sympathy from the ruling political class.